jcfisher007/fluxury/README.md

 ```
 ### getReducer( )

-Return the reducer function, use with Redux.
+Return app's reducer function, use with Redux.

 ## Final thought